dtao/safe_yaml/README.md

     I'm in yr system!
     => #<ExploitableClassBuilder:0x007fdbbe2e25d8 @class=#<Class:0x007fdbbe2e2510>>

-With `YAML.safe_load`, that attacker would be thwarted:
+With SafeYAML, that attacker would be thwarted:

     > require "safe_yaml"
     => true